Here’s the scenario…

-Or do you achieve this by following a precise set of practical steps?
+Or do you achieve this by following a specific set of practical steps?

-Well you’re in luck, as that is precisely what I intend to reveal in this article today.
+Well, you’re in luck, as that is what I intend to reveal in this article today.

-This strategy will work for you if you have been on antidepressants for 6 months, 5 years, 10 years or 30 years.
+This strategy will work for you if you have been on antidepressants for six months, five years, ten years or 30 years.

 But before I dig into the steps, I have a slightly weird question to ask you.

-I’ve collected a few of these comments to share with you because they highlight a crucial point you must consider when you are trying to stop taking antidepressants.
+I’ve collected a few of these comments to share with you because they highlight a crucial point you must consider when trying to stop taking antidepressants.

 Here are the comments…